Ruddernation-Designs/Tinychat-Template/README.md

+# Currently working on the version for this so check up on it in a few days maybe, Just be patient please.

 # Tinychat-API
 This version of the Tinychat API is for a website running PHP without the need for WordPress, Just upload and go.